 How do we determine which early church practices to follow today?
 And which not to follow?

 Is the Sunday School song "Every promise in the book is mine" scriptural?
+Or are there "Biblical promises" that are not ours today?

 The apostle Paul stated that in Christ there is "neither male nor female" (Gal.
 3:28).
 But he also stated "Let your women keep silence in the churches: for it is not permitted unto them to speak" (1 Cor.
 14:34).
 How should we reconcile these two seemingly contradictory statements?